2022 Annual Report to Congress

-The report lists critical evidence gaps identified by the systematic reviews and highlights the priority topics CPSTF selected to guide future reviews from 2020 to 2025.
+The report lists critical evidence gaps identified for the intervention approaches, and highlights the priority topics CPSTF selected to guide reviews from 2020 to 2025.

 CPSTF is a panel of public health and prevention experts appointed by the director of the Centers for Disease Control and Prevention (CDC).
 Its members represent a broad range of local, state, and national research, practice, and policy expertise in community preventive services, public health, health promotion, and disease prevention.